cemckinley1/github-portfolio-project2/README.md

     csvreader = csv.reader(f)
     next(csvreader) # skip header
     for line in csvreader:
-## TO-DO: Assign the INSERT statements into the `query` variable
         query = "INSERT INTO artist_library (user_id, session_id, item_in_session, artist, song, first_name, last_name)"
-        query = query + " VALUES (%s, %s, %s, %s, %s, %s, %s)"
+        query = query + " VALUES (%s, %s, %s, %s, %s, %s, %s)" session.execute(query, (int(line[10]), int(line[8]), int(line[3]), line[0], line[9], line[1], line[4]))
-        ## TO-DO: Assign which column element should be assigned for each column in the INSERT statement.
-        ## For e.g., to INSERT artist_name and user first_name, you would change the code below to `line[0], line[1]`
-        session.execute(query, (int(line[10]), int(line[8]), int(line[3]), line[0], line[9], line[1], line[4]))